-Traveler's diarrhea is loose, watery stools.
+Traveler's diarrhea causes loose, watery stools.
 People can get traveler's diarrhea when they visit places where the water is not clean or the food is not handled safely.
-This can include third-world or developing countries in Latin America, Africa, the Middle East, and Asia.
+This can include developing countries in Latin America, Africa, the Middle East, and Asia.

 This article tells you what you should eat or drink if you have traveler's diarrhea.